Backseat Film Festival

-The Backseat Film Festival is an independent film festival organized by Doug Sakmann, Nick Esposito, and Zafer Ulkucu.
+The Backseat Film Festival was an independent film festival organized by Doug Sakmann, Nick Esposito, and Zafer Ülkücü.

-Beginning in Park City, Utah, during the winter of 2003 as one of many alternatives to the Sundance Film Festival it quickly transformed into a touring festival that continues to the present day.
+It began in Park City, Utah, in the winter of 2003 as one of many alternatives to the Sundance Film Festival (specifically around the time of Slamdance) and quickly became a touring festival based in Philadelphia, Pennsylvania.
+It operated for roughly seven years (with its main annual events held in Philadelphia through at least 2009).

-During the summer of 2003 the festival joined forces with the Vans Warped Tour and its screening bus, the Dirty Erin, traveled through 44 cities across North America playing films for tens of thousands of young people.
-Doug Sakmann, former Festival Director for the Troma Films' Tromadance Film Festival, filmed a slasher film series Punk Rock Holocaust during this tour which garnered international press attention for the festival.
+During the summer of 2003, the festival partnered with the Vans Warped Tour.
+Its screening bus, the Dirty Erin, traveled through 44 cities across North America, screening films for tens of thousands of young people.
+Doug Sakmann (former Festival Director for the Troma Films' Tromadance Film Festival) shot the low-budget slasher film Punk Rock Holocaust (the first in a short series) on that tour; the project brought the festival international press attention.

-Backseat is currently based in Philadelphia, Pennsylvania.
-The touring festival travels across the U.S. each year screening films for those interested in edgy, alternative indy films.
-It has also showcased its film lineup at the Cannes Film Festival.
+The festival specialized in edgy, alternative indie films and toured U.S. cities with its selections.